JonahPeck/JonahPeck/README.md

-- Check out Loom for demos of my projects!
 - StockPal - https://www.loom.com/share/7ba277cef678413a8e64531cef0e5b93
 - 📫 How to reach me: Gmail: PeckJonahC@gmail.com | https://www.linkedin.com/in/jonah-peck/
 - ⚡ Two Truths and A Lie: ...I've gone diving with sharks in the Bahamas, I have been skydiving twice, and I have hit a hole in one during a round of golf.